Factbox: A guide to nuclear talks between Iran and six major powers

 BREAKOUT TIME

-The point of an agreement is to increase Iran's nuclear "breakout time", the time needed to produce enough highly enriched uranium or bomb-grade plutonium for a single weapon, to at least a year from the current two to three months.
+The point of an agreement is to reduce Iran's nuclear "breakout time", the time needed to produce enough highly enriched uranium or bomb-grade plutonium for a single weapon, to at least one year from the current 2-3 months.

 CONGRESSIONAL REVIEW